flachware/typollipse/README.md

 Typollipse is a free and open-source plugin for [Glyphs.app](https://glyphsapp.com/) that generates ‘ideal’ base curves as a starting point.
 Simply select a curve segment and hit the *Apply* button.

-Typollipse (short for Typographical Superellipse) uses an algorithm that takes a curve segment as input and minimizes its curvature variation.
+Typollipse (short for Typographical Superellipse) uses an algorithm that takes a curve segment as input and minimizes its curvature peak.
 The result is a curve that looks as ‘round’ as possible.
 This is the purely geometrical part.
 In practice, things are a bit more complicated — keep reading about anisotropy below.

 ## Anisotropy